nandoflorestan/pluserable/README.rst

 logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

+The last version of pluserable that supported Python 2 was 0.2.0.

 Minimal integration
 ===================